hpcaitech/ColossalAI/docs/source/en/features/pipeline_parallel.md

 This mode is both memory-efficient and time-efficient.

-## Colossal-AI's Implement
+## Colossal-AI's Implementation

-In Colossal-AI, pipeline parallelism relies on the `scheduler` and `Shardformer`.
+In Colossal-AI, pipeline parallelism relies on the `scheduler` and [`Shardformer`](../features/shardformer.md).
 We provide both non-interleaved (`OneForwardOneBackwardSchedule`) and interleaved (`InterleavedSchedule`) schedules.
 While `Shardformer` implements layer splitting for models and replaces the `forward` function of the model to make it compatible with the scheduler.

 In Colossal-AI, the `HybridParallelPlugin` encapsulates pipeline execution strategies.
 It manages pipeline parallel communication groups and a scheduler.
-When boosting the model with this plugin, the model's layers are split by calling the `shardformer.optimize` function, and then `execute_pipeline` is called to execute the model in segments using either `OneForwardOneBackwardSchedule` or `InterleavedSchedule`.
+When boosting the model with this plugin, the model's layers are split by calling the `shardformer.optimize` function, and then `execute_pipeline` is called to execute the model in segments using `OneForwardOneBackwardSchedule` which is default scheduler used in `HybridParallelPlugin`, and `InterleavedSchedule` will be integrated later.

-You can customize your parallel strategy by setting parameters for the HybridParallelPlugin.
+You can customize your parallel strategy by setting parameters for the `HybridParallelPlugin`.
+For more usage details, please refer to the [documentation](../basics/booster_plugins.md) for `HybridParallelPlugin`.

 ## Fine-tune Bert with pipeline